Task groups in place are:

 - Advocating for the adoption of the Framework by all federal, state and territory governments and the education sector.

-Task Group Co-Chairs – Rob Murray-Leach and Tristan Mercer, Energy Efficiency Council
+Task Group Chair - Rob Murray-Leach, Chief Executive Officer, Energy Efficiency Council

 The Micro Power Task Group has been established to examine the prospects for encouraging distributed energy systems in Australia through measurable performance targets that aim to significantly improve sustainability in the built environment.
 The Micro Power Task Group will develop a case study that demonstrates the sustainability, efficiency and productivity outcomes of decentralised energy through measureable targets.